RedWirePlatinumTwo/MiscFiles/MutableComponentChangelog.md

+# 3.3.0
+big update (wowie)
+- Added procedure "Create book contents and do [statement]" in Actions
+- Added procedure "Add component as pages to book:" in Utils
+- Added procedure "Apply book contents to [itemstack] with title: [string] author: [string] generation: [number]" in Utils.
+Additional note: the number is automatically clamped from 0 to 3.
+The above procedures added also means that the CHANGE_PAGE Click Event finally has a use yippee!!!!!!!!!!
+- Added procedure "Get component from book [itemstack] at page index [number]".
+Note: the number is auto-clamped from 0 to 99 to minimize crashes.
+- Added procedure "Convert [component] to JSON" (You could store components as global variable strings with this perhaps, at least until I (maybe) add support for directly saving Components as global variables other than GLOBAL_SESSION)
+- Added procedure "Convert [JSON string] to Component"
+- The number input in the get/set sign text procedures are no longer silently subtracted by 1 in the generated code.
+Additionally, the procedures will now read "line index" instead of just "line" just for clarification.
+This does also mean you will have to update any existing procedures if either the get/set blocks are used (tee-hee sorry)
+- Added procedure "[component] with ChangePage ClickEvent with page index [number] (min 1.21.8)".
+This is primarily because the ClickEvent class has changed between 1.21.4 and 1.21.8, and the ChangePage inner-class uses an integer instead of a string.
 # 3.2.1
 - Added another alternate procedure which is basically the newer Component-append mutator but as a data block (I know, I know, I've been adding some *real* unique stuff with these 2 updates /s)
 # 3.2.0